D3Ext/WEF/README.md

 :ballot_box_with_check: Bluetooth support (Jamming, Reading, Writing)

 ## ⭕ REQUIREMENTS:
-You need a few tools, but don't worry because the framework detect your OS and install the dependencies if you don't have them:
-> Don't install them manually, WEF takes care of that
+> Don't install them manually, WEF takes care of that if you don't already have them

     aircrack-ng
     reaver